Three Dimensional Gravity and Schramm-Loewner Evolution: Introduction

 It is an interesting problem to understand whether three-dimensional gravity exists as a quantum theory, and to solve it, if it exists.
-The action can be written as three-dimensional gravity with a cosmological constant was studied in Refs.~\cite{Deser:1983nh,Yin:2007gv}.
-In early studies of the theory, much of them can be special to the case of negative cosmological constant, have been the construction of an asymptotic Virasoro symmetry and the recognition that the theory admits black holes \cite{Banados:1992wn,Banados:1992gq}.
-The asymptotic Virasoro symmetry is now understood as part of the structure of two dimensional conformal field theory.
-And it can be used to calculate the entropy of the black hole.
-It was firstly discovered by Banados, Teitelboim, and Zanelli (BTZ)~\cite{Banados:1992wn} that there exist black hole solutions in three dimensional gravity with negative cosmological constant.
-Subsequent work has made it clear that the three-dimensional black holes or BTZ black hole should be taken seriously in the AdS/CFT correspondence~\cite{Maldacena:1997re,Witten:1998qj}.
-The existence of the BTZ black hole makes three-dimensional gravity a much more exciting problem.
-This might be our best chance for a solvable model with quantum black holes.
-Unfortunately, the existence nonlinear interactions in four dimensional means that one cannot obtain an exact solution of the system which contains quantum gravity.
-However, if three dimensional gravity corresponds to the quantum theory, then this theory should have a huge degeneracy of black hole states.
+The action can be written as three-dimensional gravity with a cosmological constant was studied in~\cite{Deser:1983nh,Yin:2007gv}.
+In early studies of the theory, many can be special to the case of negative cosmological constant.
+It was firstly discovered by Banados, Teitelboim, and Zanelli~\cite{Banados:1992wn,Banados:1992gq}that there exist black hole solutions in three dimensional gravity with negative cosmological constant.
+Subsequent work has made it clear that the three-dimensional black holes should be taken seriously in the AdS/CFT correspondence~\cite{Maldacena:1997re,Witten:1998qj}.
+The existence of the BTZ black hole can be considered as a chance for a solvable quantum model.
+Unfortunately, the existence nonlinear interactions in four dimensional gravity means that there is no an exact solution of the system.
+However, if three-dimensional gravity is quantum gravity, there will be many black holes here,

-In fact, the quantum gravity with $\Lambda > 0$ does not exist nonperturbatively.
-One reason is that it does not appear possible with $\Lambda > 0$ to define precise observable.
-This is natural if a world with positive $\Lambda$ is always metastable.
-So, the pure gravity with $\Lambda > 0$ does not really make sense as an exact theory in its own right but must be studied as part of a larger system.
-For $\Lambda > 0$, there is no S-matrix in the three dimensional case.
-And the spacetime is only locally asymptotic to Minkowski space at infinity.
-More relevantly for our purposes, in three-dimensional pure gravity with $\Lambda = 0$, there is no S-matrix since there are no particles.
-There are no gravitons in three dimensions, and there are also no black holes unless $\Lambda <0$.